eriklangille/rafting/notes/tasks.md

 - [x] Simple 2 threads that can communicate with each other and listen on a socket
 - [x] Learn tokio
 - [ ] struct that handles the communication of the different processes
+- [ ] Rewrite socket_range to retry connecting to other ports and do it on a different thread

 ## Thoughts
 - Threads should always be pinging the available ports (even if failed) in a continuous loop